-The MSW program at Northcentral University is designed to help you prepare to be an effective and knowledgeable social work professional.
-Some career options do not require licensure while others do.
-If you are interested in provided clinical social work and seek licensure in your state we have staff and resources that can help you understand what is needed to achieve this goal, but it is your responsibility to be familiar with, and understand, your state’s social work regulatory standards.
+The MSW program at Northcentral is a fully accredited program by the Council on Social Work Education (CSWE) and is designed to prepare you to be an effective and knowledgeable social work professional.
+Many career options require licensure.
+We have staff and resources available to help you understand how to achieve licensure, but it is your responsibility to familiar with, and understand, your state’s social work regulatory standards.

-Each state has rules and regulations outlining the requirements for licensure, including specific educational components, post-graduation clinical experience and supervision, examination requirements, and so forth.
+The US Constitution extends the right and responsibility to each state to protect its citizenry from the unethical, incompetent, and illegal practice of professions that can conceivably cause harm.
+Social work is such a profession, since social workers deal with people’s private, emotional business.
+Consequently, licensing regulations vary from state to state.
+Each state has rules and regulations outlining the types of licenses offered, requirements for licensure, including specific educational components, post-graduation clinical experience and supervision, and examination requirements.
 These requirements can be unclear, confusing and sometimes contradictory.
 With the goal of assisting you in the licensure process, the MSW program at NCU has developed a profile for each of the states where most of our students reside.
 These profiles include summaries of that state's education requirements and post graduate requirements for licensure and state board contact information.

 Licensure requirements are subject to change so you must keep up with the current licensure legislation in your state.
 Please review your local MSW license requirements to make sure you will meet local requirements for licensure.